natkalia/todolist-react-kodilla/README.md

 - [ ] add hamburger for RWD in navigation
 - [ ] fix buttons in creator for RWD
 - [ ] fix problem with buttons apperance that is now based on opacity
+- [ ] fix problem with images on heroku

 ## Project status
 In progress.